 7. Mix of Materials

 By combining different materials together, you can obtain a more visually-appealing look for your floating shelves.
 Plain wooden shelves get a modern edge thanks to metal accents.
 This could be a smart décor choice if you enjoy industrial design where rustic elements are frequently accented with metal finishes.
 The contrasting colors create a bolder style that suits this neutral white kitchen.
-The floating shelves are also made more functional by being equipped with metal guards to protect items from tipping over the edge.
+The floating shelves are also reinforced with extra sturdiness thanks to the metal elements of their frame.